This post may contain affiliate links. Please see my disclosure policy for details.

 In 2003, James and Mary St Aubyn moved to the castle with their four children and are now the Lord and Lady St Levan.

 19. St Michaels Mount castle is haunted

 An island with a history THAT long is bound to have a few ghosts hanging about.
-There is reported to have been many sightings of spectres on this island over the centuries.
+There are reported to have been many sightings of spectres on this island over the centuries.

 The story goes that she became pregnant out of wedlock and her father was so dismayed he threw her from the top of the castle!

 20. The island causeway only opens at low tide

 Although the castle is closed off by the sea as if by magic, the tides part at certain times of the day and reveal a causeway to access the island.

 Years ago, pilgrims would cross the sand causeway on foot and make their way up to the abbey at the top of the mount.